 In some states, an employer may be required to pay for items such as tuition, living expenses, room and board, child care expenses, and travel expenses, in addition to regular wage loss benefits while an employee is participating in certain vocational rehabilitation programs.
 In some states, only specifically qualified individuals are allowed to provide vocational rehabilitation assistance to injured workers.
 For example, only individuals who are Certified Rehabilitation Counselors (CRCs), Certified Disability Management Specialists (CDMSs) or Certified Case Managers (CCMs) may provide vocational rehabilitation assistance to injured employees in some jurisdictions.

-If you have been injured on the job, your employer generally is responsible for taking care of your injuries and providing additional support.
+If you've been injured on the job, your employer generally is responsible for taking care of your injuries and for providing additional support.
 In some cases, you may even be eligible for certain vocational rehabilitation programs.
-Learn more today with a free review by an attorney.
+Learn more about your rehabilitation rights today by speaking with a qualified workers compensation attorney near you.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.